wu2010/USACO-Bronze/helloworld/README.md

 ## Typed Language

+Type checking is a crucial feature in programming languages like C++.
+It ensures that operations are performed on compatible data types, helping to catch errors at compile time before the program runs.
+A strong type system improves program reliability, maintainability, and security by preventing unintended operations, such as assigning a string to an integer variable.
+The importance of type systems has been recognized in computer science, with Turing Awards given to pioneers like Tony Hoare (1980) for work on formal specification and type safety.

 C++ is a strictly typed language, meaning every variable and expression has a specific type that must be declared and cannot be changed implicitly.
-This helps catch many errors at compile time, such as assigning a string to an integer variable.
-For example:

 ```cpp
 int x = 5;      // OK